 Dr. Ringo Ossewaarde, teacher EPA: “I am committed to providing lively, motivating and interactive lectures delivered by experts in the field.”
 Read the full article by Ringo

-Module 2: European challenges
+Module 2: Societal challenges

-Module 3: public Policy
+Module 3: Smart interventions

-MODULE 4: smart governance for regional innovation
+MODULE 4: good governance

 The second year